A statue commemorating the Three Kings in Juana Diaz.

 Museum of the Three Kings

 In 2004, the Juana Díaz Three Kings tradition became immortalized in a museum called Casa Museo de los Santos Reyes, which is open year-round.
-The museum has two permanent collections, one honoring the town's tradition of celebrating the Biblical Magi and another featuring donated artwork.
+The museum has two permanent collections, one honoring the town's tradition of celebrating the biblical Magi and another featuring donated artwork.
 A third hall features temporary exhibits by local artists.
 Aside from being the site of the yearly Three Kings Festival, the museum hosts different cultural, musical, and religious events throughout the year.

 Salto de Collores in Juana Diaz

-Beautiful view of the Salto de Collores waterfall in Juana Díaz.
+Cool water cascades down the Salto de Collores waterfall in Juana Díaz.

 Salto de Collores